Coping with Depression

 People over 65.
-Studies show that SSRI medications may increase the risk for falls, fractures, and bone loss in older adults.
+Studies show that some antidepressant medications may increase the risk for falls, fractures, and bone loss in older adults.

 Pregnant women.
-The use of SSRIs late in pregnancy may lead to short-term withdrawal symptoms in newborns after delivery.
+The use of some antidepressants late in pregnancy may lead to short-term withdrawal symptoms in newborns after delivery.
 Typical symptoms include tremor, restlessness, mild respiratory problems, and weak cry.

 Teens and young adults.
-The U.S. Food and Drug Administration requires all depression medications to include a warning label about the increased risk of suicide in children and young adults.
+All depression medications carry an increased risk of suicide in children, teens, and young adults.